ST-506/ST-412: Interface to controller

 While integrated controllers have many benefits, they also have a disadvantage: the mechanical drive (called the "head-disk assembly", or HDA) and the controller are effectively fused into a monolithic black box, so that if something goes wrong with the drive, it is nearly impossible to do anything about it—the data is usually irretrievably lost.
-With a separated controller and disk system like that of the ST506 interface, sometimes the problem can be resolved by connecting the disk drive, containing the actual (perhaps very important) data, to another compatible controller.
-Furthermore, an ST506 style interface makes it possible and easy not only to replace the controller without throwing away the data, but to get access to the analog data signals from the disk drive and process them through a special data recovery system that may be able to reconstruct data that a normal controller cannot read.
+With a separated controller and disk system like that of the ST-506 interface, sometimes the problem can be resolved by connecting the disk drive, containing the actual (perhaps very important) data, to another compatible controller.
+Furthermore, an ST-506 style interface makes it possible and easy not only to replace the controller without throwing away the data, but to get access to the analog data signals from the disk drive and process them through a special data recovery system that may be able to reconstruct data that a normal controller cannot read.
 Such data recovery techniques are much more difficult to execute on integrated drives, because the needed analog signals from the disk are not available at a standard interface and the internal data recording method, sector format, and disk organization of nearly every integrated drive model is different and secret.

 Compatible systems and developments

-Many other companies quickly introduced drives using the same connectors and signals, creating a hard drive standard based on the ST506.
+Many other companies quickly introduced drives using the same connectors and signals, creating a hard drive standard based on the ST-506.
 IBM chose to use it, acquiring adapter cards for the PC/XT from Xebec and for the PC/AT from Western Digital.
-As a consequence of IBM's endorsement, most of the drives in the 1980s were based on the ST506.
+As a consequence of IBM's endorsement, most of the drives in the 1980s were based on the ST-506.
 However, the complexity of the controller and cabling led to newer solutions like SCSI, and later, ATA (IDE).
-A few early SCSI drives were actually ST506 drives with a SCSI to ST506 controller on the bottom of the drive.
-Atari also used Adaptec ACB-4000A SCSI to ST506 converter inside its own line of SH204/SH205 external ACSI drives.
-Likewise a few early IDE drives were just drives with an ST412 interface attached to a controller board or chip.
-Ultimately all SCSI and ATA drives had built the controller into the drive, thereby eliminating the ST506/412 interface in such models.
+A few early SCSI drives were actually ST-506 drives with a SCSI to ST-506 controller on the bottom of the drive.
+Atari also used Adaptec ACB-4000A SCSI to ST-506 converter inside its own line of SH204/SH205 external ACSI drives.
+Likewise a few early IDE drives were just drives with an ST-412 interface attached to a controller board or chip.
+Ultimately all SCSI and ATA drives had built the controller into the drive, thereby eliminating the ST-506/412 interface in such models.

 Connector pinouts

-From ST506/ST412 OEM manual.
+From ST-506/ST-412 OEM manual.
 In the following tables, "~" denotes a negated (active low) signal.